 This beach is considered the best beach in Cozumel and really long and of course deserted.
 This is the perfect place to park your scooter on the side of the road and feel young, wild and free again.
 There is literally nothing around here for endless kilometers.
 You can also find some surf classes along the East side of the island.

 Later we ended up in Coconut Bar, a lovely bar and our favorite on our Cozumel scooter trip.
 We stopped in several other beach bars, but Coconut Bar was our favorite.
 This is also a great place to grab lunch.
 We hang out quite some time here as we liked it a lot and then continued our way back to the San Miguel de Cozumel to complete our loop around the island.

 I drove the circumnavigating road around the island counterclockwise.
 These are the prices for drinks and food on the east coast of Cozumel: tourist prices of course.

 I hope my scooter rental Cozumel tips were helpful for planning your trip to this island.
 Let me know if you have any specific questions.
 Please help me in return by sharing this link somewhere on the internet.
 Every share on Facebook, tweet on Twitter or pin on Pinterest is very much appreciated.
 Thank you very much in advance.

 Enjoy as many Coronas as you can in Mexico!
 I definitely had too many on my Yucatan road trip.
 Curious what I think are some amazing places to see in Yucatan then click on the link for all my recommendations and travel tips for this fabulous peninsula.
-For amazing sunsets travel to Isla Holbox Isla Holbox, one of my favorite Yucatan Peninsula tourist destinations, although I also really liked the Valladolid cenotes.
+For amazing sunsets travel to Isla Holbox, one of my favorite Yucatan Peninsula tourist destinations, although I also really liked the Valladolid cenotes.